 What is of utmost importance is that the body corporate does have a decent LTMP, that is actually used by the body corporate and that it helps owners appreciate that cash needs to be put away now for maintenance in the future.

 By even suggesting a high level of technical skills is required, introduces a risk that the LTMP begins to sound like something technically challenging and therefore out of the reach of every body corporate and might even be beyond the understanding of lay people.

 Of course that’s rubbish and if you’ve got an LTMP that your owners don’t understand, regardless of how awesome it looks and how much it cost, it’s worthless.

-A LTMP should be and most certainly can be, a simple document that all owners understand and embrace.
-If the person who creates it happens to be a building surveyor that’s fine.
+A LTMP should be and most certainly can be, a simple and accurate document that all owners understand and embrace.
+If the person who creates it happens to be a building surveyor, or an architect, or a project manager, that’s fine.
 But it could equally be anyone else who understands what is required and has the skills to put it together.